Tokyo to Enoshima: Your Guide to the Perfect Seaside Day Trip

 An hour from Tokyo, Enoshima (江の島) is a tiny, touristy island connected by a bridge to the mainland.
 Located in Kanagawa Prefecture in Fujisawa City (藤沢市) and enclosed by Kamakura, it is full of places to see and makes a nice day trip from Tokyo regardless of the season.

-I've visited Enoshima many times and in this article I'd like to share with you my recommendations for making the most of your time in Enoshima.
+I've visited Enoshima many times and I’m happy to share in this Enoshima travel guide my recommendations for making the most of your time on this fantastic island.

-Enoshima is easily accessible from central Tokyo.
+Enoshima is easily accessible from central Tokyo in about 1 hour by train.
 I usually stop at Katase-Enoshima station on the Odakyu line, with only a 15-minute walk to reach the small island.
 You will see the train station itself is quite cute!

 Things to Do in Enoshima